Previous chapter | Index | Next chapter

 This is obscene.

 There was no canopy over their heads.
 What little snow had fallen over Qishan was long melted into mud, and it shone under the cold winter sunlight through the bare branches of the trees.
-Wei Wuxian followed the footsteps they had all left behind until he reached the place where Wen Chao and Wang Lingjiao sat, eating fruit and pieces of dried meat.
+Wei Wuxian followed the footsteps they had all left behind until he reached the place where Wen Chao and Wang Lingjiao sat, eating fruit and flower-shaped cakes.
 Wen Zhuliu stood guard, as somber as ever, the threat of his very presence making all swords futile.
 Wang Lingjiao cooed and rubbed against Wen Chao’s side like a contented feline.

 Wen Chao opened his mouth to accept the slice of apple she leveled with his face; the whole time, his eyes never left Wei Wuxian’s.

 They found no hidden cave that day.
-Wei Wuxian came back to the omega house covered in mud and freezing to the bone.
-The two beta women standing by the surrounding fence avoided looking at him as they unlocked the door.
+Wei Wuxian came back to the kunze house covered in mud and freezing to the bone.
+The two zhongyong women standing by the surrounding fence avoided looking at him as they unlocked the door.

-It was late.
-Wen Chao had not let them rest while they searched around the woods, and only the coming of night had him convinced to go back to camp.
+It was late, and Wen Chao had not let them rest while they searched around the woods.
+Only the coming of night had him convinced to go back to camp.
 The sun was long gone, and Wei Wuxian had no hope to dine with company, but at least he knew there would be food.
-The Wen omega may not be talking to him anymore, but they would not let him starve.
+The Wen kunze may not be talking to him anymore, but they would not let him starve.

 He ate quickly.
-He tried not to think of Lan Wangji’s rejection, of Jin Zixuan’s words.
-When those fled from his mind he found Wen Chao’s arrogant staring instead, creeping goosebumps up his back and making his stomach twist.
+He tried not to think of Lan Wangji’s rejection or of Jin Zixuan’s words.
+Yet when those fled from his mind, he found Wen Chao’s arrogant staring instead, creeping goosebumps up his back and making his stomach twist.

 He had no appetite past a few bites of rice and a mouthful of the broth, but he pushed himself into finishing anyway.
 He put water to boil over the fire and placed some of the moonless tea inside a clean porcelain cup.